inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 3. a great tutorial: ["LEARN MARKDOWN IN 60 SECONDS"](http://commonmark.org/help/).

 I really hope this will soon represent a standard.
 This would be very useful to switch from one converter to another without worrying about its behavior.
 You might think this is only for advanced users, well it is not!
-If you use Markdown in different websites, or web application, you very likely switch from one converter to another on a regular basis!
+If you use Markdown in different websites, different application, you very likely switch from one converter to another on a regular basis!
 And you probably do so because...
 Markdown is everywhere!